Skip to contents

 #> [1] 1

-Mixed-Effects Meta-Analysis of Person-Specific Dynamics and Means
+Mixed-Effects Meta-Analysis with Distal Outcome of Person-Specific Dynamics and Means

-distal <- MetaVARMx(
+random <- MetaVARMx(

 fit,